 |A student must be in good academic standing to participate in the Externship Program.|

-|A student cannot repeat a prior externship placement for academic credit.|
+|A student cannot repeat a prior externship field placement for additional academic credit.|

-How does a student submit a self-secured placement to the Externship Program Committee for consideration and approval to be converted into an externship placement?
+How does a student submit a self-secured placement to the Externship Program Committee for consideration and approval to be converted into an externship field placement?

-Would an Internship Secured For Myself Qualify as an Externship Placement?
-The deadline to submit a self-secured internship to the Externship Program Committee for approval is Monday, January 2, 2017.
-A student will be required to submit his/her contact information along with the placement's contact information, including his/her potential supervising attorney's direct contact information.
+Would an Internship Secured for Myself Qualify as an Externship Field Placement?
+A student will be required to submit his/her contact information along with the proposed placement's contact information including his/her potential supervising attorney's direct contact information.
 The student's potential supervising attorney may be contacted directly for more information.
-This information will be considered by the Externship Program Committee.
-The Externship Program Committee will inform the student of its decision as soon as it is made via e-mail.
+Professor Tamayo will inform the student of its decision as soon as it is made via e-mail.

-If a student has been offered an externship position at an approved externship placement, does he or she have to accept the position?
+If a student has been offered an externship position at an approved externship field placement, does he or she have to accept the position?